 - (ii) On March 7, 2014, the Company secured a ₱1 billion loan from Philippine American Life and General Insurance Company to partially finance its capital expenditure requirements and general working capital requirements.
 The loan has a term of ten years and a fixed rate of 5.40% per annum.
 Transaction cost incurred in availing the loan amounted to ₱5 million.
 This was prepaid in November 2019 resulting to a loss of ₱2.5 million. - (iii) On March 1, 2018, the Parent Company entered into a loan with BPI for a principal amount of P6 billion to refinance maturing debt and general working capital requirements.
 The loan bears interest of 5.75% payable quarterly with a term of seven years. - (iv) On May 21, 2019, the Parent Company entered into a loan with Unionbank for a principal amount of P5 billion to partially finance its capital expenditures and general working capital requirements.
-The loan has a term of ten years and a fixed rate of 6.74% per annum, payable quarterly. - (v) On July 30, 2020, the Parent Company prepaid a portion of its principal with BPI and Unionbank amounting to ₱1.8 billion and ₱2.2 billion, respectively. - (vi) On August 20, 2021, the Parent Company prepaid a portion of its principal with BPI and Unionbank amounting to \$\mathbb{P}\$3.8 million and \$\mathbb{P}\$114.4 million, respectively. - (vii) On February 16, 2022, the Parent Company prepaid a portion of its principal with BPI and Unionbank amounting to \$\mathbb{P}\$322.6 million and \$\mathbb{P}\$396.8 million, respectively.
+The loan has a term of ten years and a fixed rate of 6.74% per annum, payable quarterly. - (v) On July 30, 2020, the Parent Company prepaid a portion of its principal with BPI and Unionbank amounting to \$\mathbb{P}\$1.8 billion and \$\mathbb{P}\$2.2 billion, respectively. - (vi) On August 20, 2021, the Parent Company prepaid a portion of its principal with BPI and Unionbank amounting to \$\mathbb{P}\$93.8 million and \$\mathbb{P}\$114.4 million, respectively. - (vii) On February 16, 2022, the Parent Company prepaid a portion of its principal with BPI and Unionbank amounting to \$\mathbb{P}322.6\$ million and \$\mathbb{P}396.8\$ million, respectively.

-For the remainder of 2022, the expected proceeds from the sale of investment properties classified as noncurrent assets held for sale as of March 31, 2022 will be used to prepay a portion of its principal with BPI and Unionbank amounting to \$\mathbb{P}450.4\$ million and \$\mathbb{P}554.0\$ million, respectively.
-First tranche of estimated date of payment will be on May 31, 2022 and the remaining will be until December 31, 2022.
+For the remainder of 2022, the expected proceeds from the sale of investment properties classified as noncurrent assets held for sale as of June 30, 2022 will be used to prepay a portion of its principal with BPI and Unionbank amounting to P101.4 million and P124.0 million, respectively.
+First tranche of payment was made on June 2022 and the remaining will be until December 31, 2022.